 Time to treatment for someone suffering a STEMI event is a matter of life and death.
 The amount of a person's heart muscle that is lost from a lack of blood supply with STEMI is directly related to the length of time from symptom onset to definitive treatment.
-All STEMI care centers on getting the patient to a hospital as fast as possible to get the blocked artery open and restore blood flow to the heart.
+All STEMI care should focus on getting the patient to a hospital as fast as possible to get the blocked artery open and restore blood flow to the heart.

 HOW IS STEMI TREATED?

-The preferred treatment for STEMI is to open a blocked artery, which is called reperfusion.
-This is done in the hospital by a doctor who places a stent, a temporary tubular support, inside the blocked artery.
-The goal of treatment-known as percutaneous coronary intervention (PCI)-is to open the artery as soon as possible.
-Ideally, this is done within 90 minutes of the patient arriving at the emergency department (ED).
+The treatment for STEMI is to open the blocked artery, which is called reperfusion.
+The preferred treatment is percutaneous coronary intervention (PCI).2 Ideally, this is done within 90 minutes of the patient arriving at the emergency department (ED).
 This time is referred to as the Door-to-Balloon time.

 If PCI is not available, then the patient receives a drug to dissolve the blood clot.
 The drug is given intravenously.
 These drugs are effective up to 12 hours after symptom onset, but they are most effective if given sooner.
 The goal is to administer the drug within 30 minutes of arrival at the ED.
 This time is called the Door-to-Drug or Door-to-Needle time.

 WHY IS IT SO IMPORTANT FOR PATIENTS AND THEIR FAMILY MEMBERS TO SEEK MEDICAL CARE FAST?

-One of the most important factors that has an impact on STEMI treatment is when the patient decides to seek medical care after first feeling the symptoms.
-If the patients or their family members delay too long in calling emergency medical services (EMS) or traveling to the hospital, then the speed of the hospital in performing PCI or administering drugs to dissolve the blood clot may be much less effective.
-WHO GETS STEMI?
+One of the most important factors that has an impact on STEMI treatment is how soon the patient decides to seek medical care after first feeling the symptoms.
+If patients or their family members delay too long in calling emergency medical services (EMS) or traveling to the hospital, then the speed of the hospital in performing PCI or administering drugs to dissolve the blood clot may be much less effective.

+WHO EXPERIENCES STEMI?